Our Impact in 2022 By the Numbers

-The Clinical Services Department and Mental Health Outcomes, LLC are pleased to share 2022 By the Numbers highlighting the Behavioral Health Division’s clinical and quality outcomes successes.
+The Clinical Services Department and Mental Health Outcomes, LLC are pleased to share the Our Impact in 2023 By the Numbers report highlighting the Behavioral Health Division’s clinical and quality outcomes successes.

-For a complete view of our U.S. Behavioral Health facilities’ clinical outcome measures and patient survey results, please read Our Impact in 2022 By the Numbers report.
+For a complete view of our U.S. Behavioral Health facilities’ clinical outcome measures and patient survey results, please read Our Impact in 2023 By the Numbers.

 Karen E. Johnson, MSW